Popdeem/Popdeem-SDK-Android/docs/home_flow.md

 PopdeemSDK.showHomeFlow(getActivity());
 ```

-An example of this can be see in the `navigationsample` module in the `MainActivity` class.
+An example of this can be seen in the `navigationsample` module in the `MainActivity` class.

 #### Fragment